AdobeDocs/analytics-platform.en/help/use-cases/marketo.md

 ---
-title: Ingest B2B data into AEP and report in CJA
+title: Ingest Marketo Engage data into AEP and report in CJA
-description: Learn how to bring Marketo data into CJA
+description: Learn how to bring Marketo Engage data into CJA
 solution: Customer Journey Analytics
 feature: Use Cases
 exl-id: ef8a2d08-848b-4072-b400-7b24955a085b
 ---
-# Ingest Marketo B2B data into AEP and report in CJA
+# Ingest Marketo Engage data into AEP and report in CJA

-You can leverage the newly-available Marketo B2B datasets in Adobe Experience Platform (AEP) to provide valuable analytics and reporting solutions to B2B marketers.
+You can leverage the newly-available Marketo Engage datasets in Adobe Experience Platform (AEP) to provide valuable analytics and reporting solutions to B2B marketers.
 Then report on these datasets in Customer Journey Analytics (CJA.)

 ## Step 1: Map Marketo source data fields to their XDM targets

-Map the [Persons](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/mapping/marketo.html?lang=en#persons) and [Activities](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/mapping/marketo.html?lang=en#activities) to their respective XDM schema target fields.
+Map the [Persons](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/mapping/marketo.html?lang=en#persons) and [Activities](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/mapping/marketo.html?lang=en#activities) objects to their respective XDM schema target fields.

 ## Step 2: Ingest Marketo data into AEP

-Use the [Marketo Engage connector](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/marketo/marketo.html?lang=en) to bring B2B data from Marketo to Experience Platform and keep this data up to date using Platform-connected applications.
+Use the [Marketo Engage connector](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/marketo/marketo.html?lang=en) to bring data from Marketo to Experience Platform and keep this data up to date using Platform-connected applications.

 ## Step 3: Set up a connection to this dataset in CJA